 The watch analyzed in David Cooper's article is engraved "John Cairns Providence" and has Roman numerals on the enamel dial.
 There are no hallmarks on its silver pair cases and the silver alloy content is approximately 89%, which is well below the 92.5% English sterling standard at the time.
 It is pictured first.

 The second watch is engraved "John Cairns" without a city name and has Arabic numerals on the enamel dial.
-Thankfully, the inner silver pair case has a maker's mark (the only mark on the case), likely for the silversmith Sanders (Saunders) Pitman who worked next door to Cairns in Providence, Rhode Island.
+It is an earlier example and thankfully has a case maker's mark (the only mark) on the inner pair case for the silversmith Sanders (Saunders) Pitman who worked next door to Cairns in Providence, Rhode Island.
 Sanders Pitman was in Providence by 1755 and partnered briefly with Seril Dodge in 1793, the same man that apprenticed for the eminent clock and watchmaker Thomas Harland in Norwich, Connecticut.
 Pitman died in 1804.
 The silver alloy content is 92.01%, quite close to the sterling standard of 92.5%.
 The replaced outer case has London assay and date marks for 1797 and unfortunately has a rectangular warn-through hole where the makers' mark would have been.

 References and recommended reading: